Information

 This research school is organized by the Maud Menten Institute and part of a series of events that emerges from the collaboration of three bodies: The 3MC program (South Africa), PIMS (Canada) and ICMS (UK).

 The school will be held on the Fort Gary Campus of the University of Manitoba.
-More specifically, participants will be housed and lectures will take place at St John’s College.
+Lectures, project work, coffee breaks and meals will take place at St John’s College (SJC).

 School structure